 I recently made this for the first time and posted about it on Instagram.
 Kim chi is one of my favorite food obsessions.
-If you need an exact recipe, let me know and I will post it and tag you.
-It was incredibly simple to make, inexpensive, and I could eat it by the pint.
+It's much simpler than you may think to make, plus it's inexpensive, and can really be helpful for digestion, and general health.

 What I love about this in particular reference to hurricanes is that it can sit out of refrigeration if needed, for many days.
-The worst case if it's out of a refrigerator for too many days is that it becomes extra fermented, so may smell a little stinky.
-But, it's excellent for digestion with loads of fiber and rich in probiotics, and is truly a useful health food, especially during a hurricane when you may not have access to power or medical care for days or weeks at a time.
-Kim chi (or other fermented dishes) are a perfect hurricane preparedeness food.
+The ingredients (cabbage, carrots, fish sauce, scallions, ginger etc.) themselves can also be at room temperature for a while, so you can have them at home, the power can go out, and you can then decide to make Kim chi!
+The worst case if it's out of a refrigerator for too many days (more than 4 or 5) is that it becomes "extra" fermented.
+But, it's excellent for digestion with loads of fiber and rich in probiotics, it's truly a "functional food" supporting digestion and immunity, especially during a hurricane.

 What you'll need?
-Any white fish or shrimp, chopped in small similarly sized pieces; squeezed limes, chopped cilantro, scallions, and jalepeno, thinly sliced onion, and sea salt.
+Any good white fish or shrimp, chopped in small similarly sized pieces; a LOT of squeezed limes, chopped cilantro, scallions, and jalapeño, thinly sliced onion, and sea salt.

 What to do?
-Simply cover the fish and shrimp in lime juice, add the sliced onion, and chopped cilantro, scallions, jalepeno and sea salt.
-Toss gently, and place in the refrigerater.
-It will be readuy to eat in 3-4 hours, and will last for 3-4 days in the fridge or cooler.
-Add some chopped avocado, tomato, and serve with chips for an unexpectedly gourmet, delicious, and super healthy hurricane food.
+Simply cover the fish and shrimp in lime juice, add the sliced onion, and chopped cilantro, scallions, jalapeño and sea salt.
+Toss gently, and place in the refrigerator.
+It will be ready to eat in 3-4 hours, and will last for 2-3 days in the fridge or cooler.
+Add to your plate some chopped fresh avocado and tomato, and serve with chips for an unexpectedly gourmet, delicious, and super healthy hurricane food.
 You can thank me later ;-)

 5- Fresh shelf stable fruits